quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 The `connection_started` event is used for both attempting (client-perspective) and accepting (server-perspective) new connections.
-Note that while there is overlap with the `connection_state_updated` event, this event is separate event in order to capture additional data that can be useful to log.
+Note that while there is overlap with the `connection_state_updated` event, this is a separate event in order to capture additional data that can be useful to log.
 It has Base importance level.